nix-community/nixos-avf/README.md

 If the host memory runs full, the guest will crash.

 For rebuilds you can split up the rebuild into evaluation and build+switch.
 Just run `sudo nixos-rebuild dry-build` and only afterwards `sudo nixos-rebuild switch`.
 This usually works even on low-memory systems.

-## Switching breaks with Input/Output errors

-This is a known issue tracked as: https://github.com/nix-community/nixos-avf/issues/7

-If you are affected, please comment on the issue with your Android flavour/rom (stock, lineageos, etc), your hardware (phone manufacturer and model), your build type (debug, production) and anything else you feel like is relevant, so I can figure out why this is happening